keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 The actual existence of virtue in the society is the only way the government rulers can actual become and remain servants.

+>"You can have morality without religion.
+But you can't have morality in large groups, sustained over time, across generations, without religion." -- Robert George (slightly paraphrased) at the ACCS "Repairing the Ruins" Conference 2017

 ## Thursday, 11:10am -- John Mark Reynolds "Avoiding the Temptation of Christian Leninism"